 We are continuing to post daily YouTube messages from Monday to Saturday now that our church has reopened for public worship.
 There is an archive of all the previous daily messages here on our website if you’d like to revisit any.
-On Sundays we’ll be posting a video of the worship at one of the churches in Michael’s two parishes, because we know that a lot of people still cannot come to church.
+On Sundays we’ll be posting a video of the worship at one of the churches in Michael’s two parishes, which will be found on our YouTube channel, because we know that a lot of people still cannot come to church.
 There is a separate archive of all the previous service videos here.
 We hope this is helpful!

 We know that anyone who has to arrange a funeral for a loved one at present is experiencing something very different to our normal practices.
 Following Government and Local Authority guidelines, funerals are restricted to very close family only, in extremely limited numbers.
 It is hard for wider family and friends who can’t be there, and for whom there isn’t an opportunity to say a proper goodbye.
 We are offering all families the chance to have a Memorial Service once we are allowed to recommence normal worship in our churches, and we hope that people will take up this offer.
 In the more immediate situation, the Church of England has produced a short reflection for you to use at home at the time of the funeral so that you can feel connected with the service taking place.
 You can find it here.
 We hope that this is helpful, and please remember that our clergy and ministry team are always available to talk on the telephone and support you.

 Although our church buildings are closed for public worship because of Coronavirus, we are still a worshipping community in our own homes.